 Please use this version of the logo for any print materials.

-Please use this version of the logo online.
+Please use these versions of the logo online:

 Fun with Words logos are provided here: